-Due to the 2020 Covid-19 pandemic, many workers have suddenly found themselves working remotely.
-More specifically, they have been forced to work from home, adding an additional layer of potential distractions to this already jarring shift.
-And according to a recent survey of CFOs, 74 percent of respondents expect some of their employees to continue working from home even after the pandemic ends.
-This abrupt disruption in the global workforce will make weak teams weaker and strong teams stronger.
-For those that want to excel, they must leave behind what didn’t work before and turn challenges into opportunities.
+Since March 2020, many workers shifted to working remotely, adding an additional layer of potential distractions to this already jarring shift.
+And according to a recent survey of CFOs, 74 percent of respondents expect some of their employees to continue working from home the pandemic ends.
+This disruption in the global workforce will make weak teams weaker and strong teams stronger.
+For those who want to excel, they must turn these new challenges into opportunities.

 Without adequate precautions, cracks in communication can become chasms when “headquarters” have been replaced by hundreds or thousands of offices of one.
 Suddenly, simple but illuminating interactions like walking into your colleague’s office to quickly solve a problem or confirm info are no longer possible.